Parking Rules & Regulations

 - First replacement fee: $10

-- Second replacement: A letter must be written to the dean of students explaining the situation and a meeting will be scheduled with the dean to address the matter.
-If approved by the dean of students, a $15 fee will be administered to the permit holder.
+- Second replacement: A letter must be written to the Chief of Safety & Security explaining the situation and a meeting will be scheduled with the Chief of Safety & Security to address the matter.
+If approved by the Chief of Safety & Security, a $15 fee will be administered to the permit holder.

 Reserved Paid Permit: (Student, Faculty, & Staff)

 - First replacement fee: $15